orangethirty/LEDee/README.md

 long daily coding session.

 Also, one of my co-founders @Nuuton is a robotics whiz.
-Some weeks ago she was awarded in a vbig competition for her awesome software skills.
+Some weeks ago she was awarded in a big competition for her awesome hacking skills.
 I've been dying to build another robot since then.
 This one is for you saviourofthelostcode.